danniccs/opengl-lintut/README.md

 GLM is also used, but is included in the repository.

-To obtain the textures used, please visit [freepbr.com](https://freepbr.com/).
+To obtain the textures and model used, please visit [freepbr.com](https://freepbr.com/).
-The textures are in the "Metals" category:
+The texture and model folders should be placed inside resources/pbr_textures.
+The model used was the Blender version of Sharp Boulder 2.

+The Unreal Engine versions of the following textures were used:
 - Streaky Metal 1
 - Rusted Iron Alt 2
 - Worn Metal 4
+- Gray Granite Flecks 1
+- Rich Brown Tile Variation

 ### Getting Started
 To compile and run: